RealBirdMan91/Prisma/prisma.md

 }
 ```

 You can also reference a different field.
 In this case, you need to mark the field with the `@unique` attribute, to guarantee that there is only a single User connected to each Profile.
-In the following example, the user field references an email field in the User model, which is marked with the `@unique` attribute.

 ```Prisma
 model User {